 The key to treating constipation on infants with virgin coconut oil is to start with a small amount first (just to be on the safe side) and then increase the amount gradually and progressively.
 At the same time, monitor closely for any peculiar reactions on your baby and respond accordingly based on your own judgment.

 This 3-step guide on constipation relief with coconut oil works for toddlers as well.

-Note: In case you start breastfeeding your baby but your baby is still not moving bowels smoothly, you can actually consume virgin coconut oil to increase the production of medium-chain fatty acids in your breast milk.
-Same thing as feeding your baby virgin coconut oil, you need to start with a small dose first and then increase the amount of virgin coconut oil gradually to avoid diarrhea-like effect on you.
+In case you start breastfeeding your baby but your baby is still not moving bowels smoothly, you can actually consume virgin coconut oil to increase the production of medium-chain fatty acids in your breast milk.
+Same thing as feeding your baby virgin coconut oil, you need to start with a small dose first and then increase the amount gradually to avoid diarrhea-like effect on you.

 What if your baby still doesn't have bowel movement with coconut oil?